-Option 2: To amend the recommendations as set out in the report, this may require reconsideration by the Joint Commissioning Committee.
+Option 2: To amend the recommendations as set out in the report

 Option 3: To reject the recommendations as set out in the report.
-The councils' will reduce the potential to deliver the revenues and benefits business case savings unless a suitable employment vehicle is established.
+This is not recommended, as members and officers are currently exposed to an element of risk through appropriate indemnities not being in place.
+In addition the councils' will reduce the potential to deliver the revenues and benefits business case savings unless a suitable employment vehicle is established.